bluekitchen/btstack/chipset/README.md

 To find the correct file, Broadcom chipsets return their model number when asked for their local name.

-BTstack supports uploading of the init script for both variants: file lookup by name in the posix-h4 port and linking against the init script in the WICED port.
+BTstack supports uploading of the init script in two variants: using .hcd files looked up by name in the posix-h4 port and by linking against the init script in the WICED port.

 **BD Addr** can be set with a custom command.
 A fixed addres is provided on some modules, e.g. the AP6212A, but not on others.

 **SCO data** can be configured with a custom command found in the bluez sources.
 We haven't been able to route SCO data over HCI yet.

 **Baud rate** can be set with custom command.
-It is reset during the warm start after uploading the init script.
+The baud rate resets during the warm start after uploading the init script.
+So, the overall scheme is this: start at default baud rate, get local version info, send custom Broadcom baud rate change command, wait for response, set local UART to high baud rate, and then send init script.
+After sending the last command from the init script, reset the local UART.
+Finally, send custom baud rate change command, wait for response, and set local UART to high baud rate.

 **BTstack integration**: The common code for all Broadcom chipsets is provided by *btstack_chipset_bcm.c*.
 During the setup, *btstack_chipset_bcm_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function.

-SCO Data can not be routed over HCI, so HFP Wide-Band Speech is not supported currently.
+SCO Data can not be routed over HCI via USB or UART, so HFP Wide-Band Speech is not supported currently.
 HSP and HFP Narrow Band Speech is supported via I2C/PCM pins.

 ## CSR